vlcn-io/crsqlite-js/README.md

 # crsqlite-js

 JavaScript packages to use `cr-sqlite` in the browser, node, react and other JS frameworks & environments.
+Currently in the process of being moved out of https://github.com/vlcn-io/cr-sqlite/tree/main/js to here.

 # Quickstart